Anita Dow

-Anita Joy Dow is an Australian politician and the Deputy Leader of the Opposition.
+Anita Joy Dow is an Australian politician and a former Deputy Leader of the Opposition of Tasmania.
 She was elected to the Tasmanian House of Assembly for the Labor Party in the Division of Braddon at the 2018 state election.

 She was Mayor of Burnie from 2014 until 2017, and previously worked as a registered nurse.

 Following Labor's loss at the 2021 state election, Labor leader Rebecca White and deputy leader Michelle O’Byrne resigned their positions.
 Dow was elected unopposed as deputy leader.

+Dow was re-elected as Deputy Leader following the Labor Party's loss at the 2024 Tasmanian State Election, under new party leader Dean Winter.

+Dow was re-elected at the 2025 Tasmanian state election.